Make sure you have the things listed below before starting:

 Once you have mapped your building elements with the corresponding materials, you will be able to see your results at this tab.

-As previously mentioned, each building element inherits its class from the layers tab.
-Furthermore, when uploading the model in the cloud (by clicking “LCA in Cloud”), One Click LCA will assign a class to each material used based on the name of the layer.
+As previously mentioned, each building element inherits its name from the layers tab.
+Furthermore, when uploading the model to the cloud (by clicking “LCA in Cloud”), One Click LCA will assign a class to each material used based on the name of the layer.
 As a result, to avoid additional workload when importing the model to One Click LCA, you can use the naming convention of the software for each material class:

 3. External Wall

 If you wish to model more complex masses as one, such as a wall with insulation and not each element separately, you are still able to do so by designing each element under the same layer.
-Then, under the “Layers” tab, choose the corresponding layer, ungroup them and then hit on refresh.
-Back in the “Materials” tab you should be able to see a list of all the elements under the specific layer, as shown below:
+Then, under the layers tab, choose the corresponding layer, ungroup them and then hit on refresh.
+Back in the Materials tab you should be able to see a list of all the elements under the specific layer, as shown below: